Skip to main content

 What does this all mean?

 It is unlikely that an employee can be fairly punished for simply expressing a belief that their employer (or a third party) finds objectionable.
 There is no right not to be offended.
 Everyone has the right to express their opinions and beliefs until such expression hinders the rights of others.
 An employer should be careful not to interfere unless they can prove that their actions are an objectively proportionate response to the facts of the case.
-Employers will need to consider how the belief was expressed and also whether the content was objectively and clearly offensive, taking into account the tone and extent of the statement or action in question, as well as the intended audience.
+Employers will need to consider how the belief was expressed and whether the content was objectively and clearly offensive, taking into account the tone and extent of the statement or action in question, as well as the intended audience.

 The legal bit